 The General Manager shall not cause or allow a culture of community engagement to be jeopardized.
-Further, without limiting the scope of the foregoing by this enumeration, the General Manager shall not allow:
+Additionally, this list does not limit the scope of what was previously mentioned, the General Manager shall not allow:

 - EL 5.1: Inadequate or infrequent employee, owner, or customer engagement on: - A. our Vision and Values, - B. cooperative principles and values, or - C. our history and organizational structure. - EL 5.2: An employee, owner, or customer culture or atmosphere that is unwelcoming or inaccessible. - EL 5.2.1: Uninviting stores, including factors such as layout, lighting, and customer service. - EL 5.2.2: Inadequate diversity, equity, and inclusion. - EL 6.2.3: Facilities or communications that fail to meet or exceed Title II standards of the Americans With Disabilities Act. - EL 5.3: Operational conduct or results that may jeopardize any of the organization's giving programs.